vintasoftware/playbook/development.md

 - Because probably YAGNI: You aren't gonna need it.
 - Better to isolate code that changes often from code that doesn't.
 - And write code that is easy to delete, not easy to extend.
 Things change in unexpected ways.
+- Feature flags help with this.
+They decouple feature releases from merging branches and deploying.
+And help to decouple behaviors.
+- Decoupling is good if it gives you power to easily add, change, or remove code.
+If not, forget it.
+- Pure functions are always decoupled from state and time.
+Avoid side effects.
-- Avoid side effects, but remember that complex is better than complicated.
+- But remember that complex is better than complicated.
-- Design matters.
+- Know that design matters.
-- UX matters even more.
+- And UX matters even more.
 - All code should be reviewed.
 - All features must be manually tested before going to production.
 - And again, keep it simple.